appoll/docs/technical_information/network_specifications/docs/handler.md

 - A list of known DevEUI
 - Way back information (protocol + server)

-With those pieces of information, the handler would be in charge of all the trafic towards the given application.
-An application could possibly updates the list of nodes or the communication protocol later.
+With those pieces of information, the handler would be in charge of all the traffic towards the given application.
+An application could possibly update the list of nodes or the communication protocol later.

 There is no reason for a handler to reject an application join request for the moment however,